Semaglutide / Cyanocobalamin Injection

 Malabsorption — impaired absorption of vitamin B12

-Diphyllobothrium latum and related species (the fish tapeworm) infestation — these parasites compete with vitamin B12 for intestinal absorption; this leads to a malabsorption of the vitamin
+Diphyllobothrium latum and related species (the fish tapeworm) infestation — these parasites compete with vitamin B12 for intestinal absorption; this leads to malabsorption of the vitamin

 Malignancy of the pancreas or bowel